Seismic testing is the first step in oil and gas exploration in our oceans.

 Does seismic blasting happen in Australia?

-In 2021 alone, the Federal government allocated 21 new areas for offshore oil and gas exploration.⁷ One area known as the Otway Basin is just south-east of Port Campbell in Victoria, and 5 kms from the beautiful Twelve Apostles.
+Over 2021 and 2022, the Federal government allocated 31 new areas for offshore oil and gas exploration.⁷ One area known as the Otway Basin is just south-east of Port Campbell in Victoria, and 5 kms from the beautiful Twelve Apostles.
 You can see this area from the Great Ocean Road.
+While another recent release is off the coast of Gippsland in Victoria.
 Four of the release areas are within the Zeehan Marine Park, west of King Island, Tasmania.
 ConocoPhillips, a US oil and gas company, has already begun seismic testing there.⁸

 Over in Western Australia, there are new potential oil and gas exploration areas within the Kimberley and Montebello Marine Parks.